 Ramlila is also performed before ten days of Dussehra.
 This is a dramatic folk which represents Ramayana.
 On the tenth day, effigies of Ravana, Kumbhkaran and Meghnath are burnt.
 Many fairs are also organised in which people buy food and different accessories and toys for kids.

 Diwali is also known as Deepavali.
 It is celebrated after twenty days of Dussehra.
 This festival signifies Light over Darkness.
-On this day, it is believed, Lord Rama came back to his birthplace Ayodhya after fourteen years of exile.
+On this day, it is believed, Lord Rama came back to his birthplace Ayodhya after four

 People celebrate this day by lighting their houses and residences.
 Even, before this festival, people start cleaning and painting their houses.
 They worship Goddess Laxmi, Goddess Sarasvati and Lord Ganesha.
 They distribute sweets and fruits among their relatives, neighbours and friends.
 This act of distribution signifies the spreading of happiness among each other.